Frequently Asked Questions

 Can I use Duo internationally?

-If you travel internationally, don’t worry – Duo authentication can work without cellular service or a wifi connection.
+If you travel internationally, don’t worry – Duo authentication can work without cellular service or a Wi-Fi connection.
 You have several options that may be useful:

-1. Smartphone – Even with cellular service disabled or without a wifi connection, you may use the Duo Mobile app to generate a passcode that you can use to authentication.
-Simply choose the Enter a Passcode option when you get the Duo authentication prompt.
-To generate the passcode, open the Duo Mobile app on your phone and tap the down arrow symbol ∨ next to "Emory".
+- Smartphone – Even with cellular service disabled or without a Wi-Fi connection, you may use the Duo Mobile app to generate a Duo Mobile passcode (option pictured below) that you can use to authentication.

 If you have questions about any of these authentication options, please consult the Duo FAQ page or the Duo User Guide.